yoratoni/Mdisk/README.md

 Technical Summary
 -----------------
-This tool is build with TS-Node and Typescript, I made the whole fully scalable by creating general classes and helper functions.
+This tool is build with TS-Node and Typescript, I made the whole thing fully scalable by creating general classes and helper functions.
 I also added a mapping system between byte positions and data.
 The files can be read by chunks instead of a complete loading.